teawithfruit/node-singleton-event/README.md

 # node-singleton-event
 A global event bus driven by a singlton event emitter class.
-If you require this module in your classes, you are able to use a global event bus.
+Use this module to hook something in other objects.

 ## Install
 ```
 npm install node-singleton-event
 ```

 ## How to use